ajp4707/KelvinVenkatAJPythonProj/README.md

 The breakdown:
 AJ
-  -Created the GUI and created a very well developed prototype Kelvin
+  1.Created the GUI and created a very well developed prototype Kelvin
-  -Refined and improved code
+  1.Refined and improved code
-  -integrated seperate classes together
+  2.integrated seperate classes together
-  -created discard pile
+  3.created discard pile
 Venkat-
-  -created the menu
+  1.created the menu
-  -helped integrate menu with main
+  2.helped integrate menu with main